 Breakfast & Lunch Program

-Thank you to the PTO's Bulletin Board Teams for creating beautiful boards to welcome students.
+Thank you to the PTO's Bulletin Board Teams for creating beautiful boards!

 Thank you to all our teachers and staff for continuing to create a sense of belonging and teach our students new concepts, skills, and strategies each and everyday!

 Thank you to our students for demonstrating Kind, Responsible, and Safe behaviors and for working hard each day!